alex-seville/blanket/README.md

 ## Revision History

+Mar 22-13 - 1.1.0
+Custom variable data attribute to use whatever variable you want for coverage tracking.

 Mar 22-13 - 1.0.9
 Blanket is not run on require in node now.
 Update to component version for bower.
 Branch tracking reporting fix.
 Preserve filenames in Node.